| ABOUT US | ARCHIVES | LINKS | RSS FEED | MONDAYS | |

 The Subsoil of Indian Democracy

-Amartya Sen has called the Indian flavor of tolerance swikriti, or ‘"acceptance", in particular the acknowledgement that [others] are entitled to lead their own lives.’
-[9] Part of this I think comes from the presence of thousands of self-absorbed castes, each with its customary way of life; another part comes from India’s long history of cultural syncretism that has furthered many tolerant, pacifist, and private faiths, often alongside a gentle, dreamy, fatalistic detachment from the world.
-Swikriti is different from the tolerance of modernity, which has its roots in egalitarian individualism.
-Swikriti also extended to inoffensive political systems that came along, such as democracy.
-As long as political power didn’t oppress, it was of marginal concern: rulers could come and go, dynasties rise and fall.
+Given India’s obsession with caste and other social hierarchies, it may strike some as strange to posit tolerance as an aspect of Indian culture.
+But tolerance comes in different flavors.
+Amartya Sen has called the Indian flavor of tolerance swikriti, or ‘”acceptance”, in particular the acknowledgement that [others] are entitled to lead their own lives.’[22]
+Part of this no doubt comes from the presence of thousands of self-absorbed endogamous castes, each with its customary way of life; another part comes from India’s long history of cultural syncretism that has furthered many tolerant, pacifist, and private faiths, often alongside a gentle, dreamy, fatalistic detachment from the world.
+The tolerance of swikriti is therefore different from the tolerance of modernity; the latter has its roots in egalitarian individualism.
+Swikriti may also have extended to political systems that came along, at least the relatively inoffensive kind, such as democracy.
+As long as political power didn’t actively oppress, it was of marginal concern: rulers could come and go, dynasties rise and fall.
 To all but an elite class, democracy too began as yet another political experiment in a faraway city, later permeating the countryside and drawing sustenance from swikriti.
+There is, however, a fine line between swikriti and indifference.
+In The Annihilation of Caste, Ambedkar wrote:

-Muslimwoman No less crucial was the extraordinary diversity of the newly independent republic.
+Muslimwoman No less crucial to the survival of democracy in India was the extraordinary diversity of the newly independent republic.
 What, after all, did denizens of Ladakh or Mizoram have in common with natives of Kutch or Coorg?
-As Indian history shows, cultural diversity, almost by definition, thwarts singular narratives of being, and acts as a formidable bulwark against political and religious fundamentalism.
-With so many competing claims and ways of life in India, secular democracy turned out to be particularly well suited as a practical means of resolving conflicts among various communities.
+But what good is such diversity if it impedes people from coming together in common cause?
+India’s history also shows that diversity has no causal relationship with material progress, rationalism, or social liberalism.
+Yet, cultural diversity, almost by definition, thwarts singular narratives of being, and acts as a formidable bulwark against political and religious fundamentalism.
+With so many competing claims and ways of life in India, democracy turned out to be particularly well suited as a practical means of resolving conflicts among various communities.

-Swikriti and cultural diversity appear to be receding in India, not the least due to the intensifying competition for resources, rising nationalism, and economic globalization.
-But a sense of shared identity has also emerged, forged by things like cricket, movies, television, railways, and the State.
-Many progressive, modernizing ideas increasingly penetrate Indian culture and civil society.
-Six decades later, a different question confronts us: Is India becoming a sicker or healthier democracy?
+It’s possible to argue that swikriti and cultural diversity are receding in India, not the least due to an intensifying competition for limited resources, Hindutva nationalism, and economic globalization.
+But alongside, a more widely shared secular identity—and a sense of imagined community—have also emerged, forged by things like cricket, popular music, movies and soap operas, TV and print journalism, railways, education boards, competitive exams, a unified market, state institutions and their administrative borders.
+Many progressive, modernizing ideas of self and community increasingly penetrate Indian culture and civil society.
+New forms of tolerance and sociocultural diversity—as in new art, music, lifestyles, vocations, and identities—have also arisen.
+More than six decades later, a different question looms large: Is India becoming a sicker or a healthier democracy?

 ____________________________